 If the website you are on is using HTTPS then this means that the website you’re on is using an encryption method called SSL thus giving an indication that the website is secure.

 What is an SSL certificate?

 SSL stands for (Secure Sockets Layer).
 The SSL certificate is a digital certificate that authenticates the identify of a website and encrypts information between the browser and the server and returned using a decryption key.
 This means that the data undecipherable and keeps sensitive information such as personal or credit card information safe from hackers.

-Why it’s important to have an SSL certificate in 2017
+Why it’s important to have an SSL certificate in 2020

 Google Chrome which has nearly 60% market share of all browsers and has recently released v62 which displays a an SSL certificate on the address bar.
 If one is provided then the site will display as “secure” if not then it will display as “non-secure” which could impact how users perceive a website.

-Currently 50% of websites are still not using SSL certificates, however this number is quickly increasing as site owners or businesses are realizing the impact it can have on user experience, security and search ranking.
+50% of websites are still not using SSL certificates, however this number is quickly increasing as site owners or businesses are realizing the impact it can have on user experience, security and search ranking.

-In fact a GlobalSign survey reported 84% of users would abandon a purchase if it were sent over an insecure connection or concerned that there data could be vulnerable to hackers.
+GlobalSign survey reported 84% of users would abandon a purchase if it were sent over an insecure connection or concerned that there data could be vulnerable to hackers.

 There are several methods of obtaining an SSL certificate:

+1. You can purchase one from your hosting company.
+2. Purchase it directly from SSL certificate companies such as GeoTrust and install it.
 3. Install a free SSL certificate which is what I do with small or low budget sites using Cloudflare.com.